Meibukan

+Meibukan (明武舘) is a branch of Gōjū-ryū karate, created in Okinawa.
+Meibukan is managed by the IMGKA (International Meibukan Goju-Ryu Karate Association) which is currently led by Akihito Yagi Sensei who holds the title of Hanshi.

+History

-Meibukan (明武舘) is a branch of Gōjū-ryū karate.
-It was created by Meitoku Yagi, a student of Gojyu-ryu's founder, Chojun Miyagi.
+Meibukan was created by Meitoku Yagi, a student of Goju-ryu's founder, Chojun Miyagi.
 Meibukan means "House of the pure-minded warrior."

 Yagi opened the first Meibukan dojo in 1952.
 He was the first student of Miyagi recorded to be given permission.
-He was given the calligraphy (Oku myo zai ren shin).
+He was given the calligraphy "Oku myo zai ren shin" (which literally translates to Personal Excellent Comes to those who Train from the Heart, but can also mean Secrets are revealed to those with a good heart and One must first have a good heart before secret reveal itself).
 Yagi is the recognised Menkyo Kaiden of the Gojyu-ryu style as he was the recipient of Miyagi's gi and obi in 1953.

 Meibu-kai karateka practice Gojyu-ryu kata as well as a set of kata known as the Meibu-ken kata.